Types of Subdivision

 Recreational Centres and Facilities

-The MD contains many arenas, rodeo facilities, riding clubs and community halls which are managed by local user groups and agricultural societies.
-As well, the MD of Foothills has partnered with municipalities within our borders (High River, Okotoks, Turner Valley and Black Diamond and Longview) to facilitate, construct and expand several public recreation facilities in the region.
+The County contains many arenas, rodeo facilities, riding clubs and community halls which are managed by local user groups and agricultural societies.
+As well, Foothills County has partnered with municipalities within our borders (High River, Okotoks, Turner Valley and Black Diamond and Longview) to facilitate, construct and expand several public recreation facilities in the region.

 Commercial Recreational Developments